South Korean pilots visit Boeing, Lockheed jet fighter plants

 Muilenburg said the South Korean pilots had tested the capabilities of the F-15 Silent Eagle on a number of missions.

-European defense company EADS EAD.PA also submitted a bid in the competition, offering its Eurofighter Typhoon.
+European defense company EADS also submitted a bid in the competition, offering its Eurofighter Typhoon.

 South Korean pilots are moving ahead with their evaluation of the competing warplanes, but industry executives and aerospace analysts have said they do not expect Seoul to pick a winner until after the country’s presidential election in December.
 A contract award was initially expected in October.